pfrazee/ssbmail/README.md

 ### "Pub" dumb servers

 MX runs on the user device, not on a web host.
-This is to protect the encryption keys (since browsers cant do that).
+This is to protect the encryption keys.
 It also lets us have offline operation, and better performance, in some cases.

 The SSB protocol is peer-to-peer, but there is no global DHT or NAT-traversal system.
-It's therefore not possible to connect users' devices directly .
+It's therefore not possible to connect users' devices directly, unless they're on a LAN.
-Instead, we use "Pub servers" on public IPs, and they rehost the users' logs.
+Instead, we use Pub servers on public IPs, and they rehost the users' logs.

-Pub servers are unprivileged and not given any trust (nor should they be, since most of them are run on cloud VPSes).
+Pub servers are unprivileged and not given any trust.
-They periodically sync their members' logs, and hold them indefinitely, for other users to request.
+They periodically fetch updates to their members' logs, and hold them indefinitely, for other users to download.
 They can not read your mail, because the mail is encrypted with private-box.
-The advantage they give is, they improve the network's uptime, and they keep users from having to reveal their IPs to each other.
+They improve the network's uptime, and they keep users from having to reveal their IPs to each other.

 You must register with a Pub to be active on the network.
 If you know how to run nodejs on linux, then it's easy to setup one yourself; [here is the howto guide](https://scuttlebot.io/docs/config/create-a-pub.html).